Helpful Suggestions for Donors Who Have Created Donor Advised Fund Accounts

 - Contemplate why charitable giving is important to you and whether leaving a charitable legacy is relevant.

 - Decide who will be involved now in the charitable giving process, and at what point children or other family members should become involved.
+See if it makes sense to give children a certain amount to grant from the account this year.

-- Discuss who the successor advisor(s) should be to the account if it is to continue, and perhaps at what age any younger children should be named the successor advisors.
+- Discuss who the successor-advisor(s) should be to the account if it is to continue, and perhaps at what age any younger children should be named the successor-advisors.

 - Discuss whether you want to meet with the leadership of the charities you support, conduct a site visit, volunteer, and decide how to evaluate whether you want to continue to support these organizations in the future.
 We encourage donors to be sensitive to the demands upon the organizations’ staff if their grants are not significant.